Elegant restored Victorian walnut display cabinet

 Description

-Elegant Victorian walnut display cabinet, topped with a crown over a pair of glazed doors surrounding a crushed velvet interior, adorned with carved small sculptures and curved glass ends, all standing on a pedestal.
+Elegant Victorian-style display cabinet made of walnut, positioned atop a pair of glazed doors surrounding a crushed velvet interior, adorned with carved small sculptures and curved glass ends, all standing on a plinth.
 This beautiful cabinet has been restored and is ready to be placed in your home.

 Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.